 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 A Meeting at Corvallis

-It is part of the Emberverse #3 series and is a This science fiction, apocalyptic is a hardcover edition that was published by ROC Hardcover on September 5, 2006 and has 497 pages.
+It is part of the Emberverse #3 series and is a science fiction, apocalyptic in Hardcover edition that was published by ROC Hardcover on September 5, 2006 and has 497 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 Other books in this series include The Change: Tales of Downfall and Rebirth

 Other books by this author which I have reviewed include A Taint in the Blood, Council of Shadows, Shadows of Falling Night, Dangerous Women, Dies the Fire, The Protector's War, The Sunrise Lands, The Scourge of God, The Sword of the Lady, The High King of Montival, The Change: Tales of Downfall and Rebirth

 Third in the Emberverse science fiction dystopian series of an alternative history for the world and revolving around the survivors of an EMP.